 You'll definitely need some more durable-than-usual gear to train on, and also usually some control devices that have features above and beyond the stock gamepad that comes packed in with consoles.

 Exactly what you'll need depends on the game and platform you're playing on, but generally speaking these are all going to be good investments for each of the genres listed:

 FPS / RTS / MOBA:

 - Arcade Fighting Stick Niche Competitive Gaming

-If all this eSports stuff sounds like too much for you, there's a few little out-of-the-way areas of competitive gaming you can check out.
+If all this esports stuff sounds like too much for you, there are a few little out-of-the-way areas of competitive gaming you can check out.
 Less action, lower prize pools, but also far less demanding / cutthroat.

 and the International Classic Video Game Tournament